phongduong/my-portfolio/portfolio/posts/2-projects-in-2-weeks.md

 ---
 title: 2 projects in 2 weeks
+description: How I can build 2 projects in 2 weeks?
 date: 04-11-2019
+tag: misc
 ---

 I have an idea about a platform that helps users rent books.
 I am quite a